Midnight Traveler: Background

 Fazili and Hussaini, who are self-taught filmmakers, owned Kabul's Art Café and Restaurant, a place where men and women with reformist beliefs would congregate, until conservative religious leaders organized a boycott and a police raid, forcing the couple to shut it down.
 In 2015, after Fazili's documentary about Mullah Tur Jan, a former Taliban commander who renounced the cause, aired on national television, Taliban murdered Mullah Tur Jan and put a bounty on Fazili's head.
 The Fazilis fled to Tajikistan and applied for asylum, but after 14 months, they were deported back to Afghanistan.
 This is the context in which the film begins.

 Content

 The family leaves for Europe, on the so-called "Balkan route".
 They reach Turkey through Iran by car, and then Bulgaria with the help of smugglers.
-Though they find a place to stay at a refugee camp, they fall victim to hate crime and head to Serbia, en route to which they are forced to camp out for days.
-They arrive at a refugee camp in Hungary, where they spend a year waiting to be able to request asylum.
-The family then get detained for three months before being finally granted refugee status in April 2018.
+They find a place to stay at a refugee camp but fall victim to hate crime and travel illegally to Serbia.
+On the way to Serbia, they are forced to camp out for days.
+They arrive at a refugee camp in Krnjača, Serbia, where they spend many months waiting to be able to request asylum to Hungary.
+After 475 days in Serbia, the family travels to Hungary.
+They are detained in the Röszke Transit Zone in Hungary for nearly three months while their asylum case is processed.
+Finally, they are granted refugee status into the European Union, three years after fleeing Afghanistan.